Tantrums in Young Children: When to Worry

-Join TTAC for a webinar presentation hosted by Dr. Helen Egger.
-This informative presentation will cover several important topics for caregivers and professionals working with young children and introduce attendees to the latest research on tantrums in young children, including:
+On Monday December 9th, 2019, TTAC hosted a webinar presentation by Dr. Helen Egger.
+This informative presentation covered several important topics for caregivers and professionals working with young children and introduced attendees to the latest research on tantrums in young children.

-With these questions in mind, Dr. Egger will discuss tantrums in children ages 2-5 years old, drawing from her clinical expertise and data from her longitudinal community studies of preschoolers.
-In this discussion, attendees will learn about:
+With these questions in mind, Dr. Egger discussed tantrums in children ages 2-5 years old, drawing from her clinical expertise and data from her longitudinal community studies of preschoolers.
+In this discussion, attendees learned about:

-The boundaries and characteristics that differentiate “typical” tantrums and “clinically-
+- The boundaries and characteristics that differentiate “typical” tantrums and “clinically-significant” tantrums,

 Presenter: Helen Egger, MD Arnold Simon Professor, Chair of the Department of Child and Adolescent Psychiatry at New York University Langone Health (NYU LH), and Director of the NYU Langone Child Study Center.